TheRenegadeCoder/sample-programs-website/docs/projects/factorial/erlang/index.md

 {% endraw %}

-Factorial in Erlang was written by:
+[Factorial](https://sampleprograms.io/projects/factorial) in [Erlang](https://sampleprograms.io/languages/erlang) was written by:

 - Mark Magahis

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution